Are you an adviser? Go to Unbiased Pro

 What fees can I expect from Vanguard and Fidelity?

-Vanguard fees are renowned for their low-cost structure.
-Vanguard fees are well-known for being among the lowest in the industry as they typically charge expense ratios as low as 0.05%, compared to the industry average of 0.18%.
+Vanguard fees are renowned for their low-cost structure and are among the lowest in the industry as they typically charge expense ratios as low as 0.05%, compared to the industry average of 0.18%.

 This makes Vanguard particularly appealing for long-term, cost-conscious investors.
 It also avoids performance fees and does not charge for trading its ETFs or mutual funds on its platform.